-Having moved back to Boston 2 years ago, we’ve been trying to explore some of the museums.
+Having moved back to the Boston area 2 years ago, we’ve been trying to explore some of the museums.
 In doing so, we’d seen the headliner art museums around Boston, including the Museum of Fine Arts and Boston’s Isabella Stewart Gardner Museum.
 We recently decided to see the Harvard Art Museums, which we found quite nice as well.
 The MFA and Gardner museums are deservedly more famous, but the Harvard Art Museums are worth seeing.

 The Harvard Art Museums are located just outside Harvard Square at 32 Quincy Street, Cambridge, MA 02138.